python/mypy/docs/source/config_file.rst

 These options may only be set in the global section (``[mypy]``).

+.. confval:: plugins

+    :type: comma-separated list of strings

+    A comma-separated list of mypy plugins.
+See :ref:`extending-mypy-using-plugins`.

 .. confval:: pdb

     :type: boolean
     :default: False

-    Invokes pdb on fatal error.
+    Invokes :mod:`pdb` on fatal error.

 .. confval:: show_traceback